 While many restaurants keep shifting into a more-casual vibe (to wit: less tablecloths, more communal tables), it’s nice to see that some fine-dining displays of bravado and flair remain.
 One timeless example?
 The tableside cart.
 Here are seven places that offer great tableside shows of service, a reminder that a skilled server with some culinary tricks up their jacketed sleeve never goes out of style... or fails to entertain.

 Sure, the professionally-made food you find in restaurants and eateries is delicious and fun, but sometimes you want the same food right in your own home.
 Around the city, there is a movement percolating of home cooks inviting strangers over for intimate dinners, along with delivery options of homemade meals and baked goods.
 Here are some of the latest:

 Looking for somewhere new to eat?
-We’ve got you covered.
-Here’s your monthly cheat sheet of five brand-new places that recently opened around town, and most are budget-friendly.
-Yeah, it’s tax time.
+Here’s your monthly cheat sheet of five brand-new places that recently opened around town.

 Essential SF knowledge in your inbox

 Sign up for our email newsletters to keep up on events, restaurants and SF haps.